munezeromicha/Hoop-App-TP/README.md

 ### Getting Started

 1.Clone this repository to your local machine.
-  This is the link you use to clone the repository: <code>https://github.com/munezeromicha/Hoop-App-TP.git</code>
+  This is the link you use to clone the repository: <code>https://github.com/munezeromicha/Hoop-App-TP.git</code></br>
-2.Navigate to the project directory.
+2.Navigate to the project directory.</br>
-3.Run npm install to install all dependencies required.
+3.Run npm install to install all dependencies required.</br>

 ### Run The Service
-To start the project you use the script below:
+To start the project you use the script below:</br>
 <code>npm start</code>

 Key Features: